miguelgfierro/sciblog/README.md

 	$ ./letsencrypt-auto --apache
     $ a2enmod ssl
     $ service apache2 restart

+When the certificate expires, you just need to renew it.
+This task can be automated as Let's Encript explains in their [web](https://letsencrypt.org/getting-started/) or you can use a CRON task.
+To renew the certificate:

+    $ ./letsencrypt-auto renew
+    $ service apache2 restart

 NOTE: if you decide to set the SSL certificate along with Cloudflare, it is better to pause Cloudflare while installing the SSL certificate to check that it is working correctly in your server.
 Later, you can resume CloudFlare and go to Crypto and set SSL to full strict.